nicercode/EnvironmentalComputing/README.md

 blogdown::serve_site()
 ```

-Occasionally, you will want to make edits to some .rmds, to re-render
+Occasionally, you will want to make edits to some .Rmds, to re-render
 these pages use:

 ``` r